 5 See Information Note on EU sanctions to be lifted under the Joint Comprehensive Plan of Action (JCPOA) (23 January 2016), available here.

-Matthias Vangenechten and George Papaconstantinou (Brussels, White & Case) assisted in the development of this publication.
+George Papaconstantinou (Brussels, White & Case) assisted in the development of this publication.

 This publication is provided for your convenience and does not constitute legal advice.
 This publication is protected by copyright.